A Certain Scientific Railgun season 1: Music

 Maiko Iuchi was revealed to be composing the series in August 2009, after previously doing so for A Certain Magical Index (2008).
 For the first fourteen episodes, the opening theme music is "Only My Railgun" by fripSide, while the ending theme music is "Dear My Friend -Mada Minu Mirai e-" (Dear My Friend －まだ見ぬ未来へ－, Dear My Friend -Towards an Unseen Future-) by Elisa.
 A special ending theme music, titled "Smile: You & Me" by Elisa, was aired on episode 12.
 From episodes 15 onwards, the opening theme music is "Level 5 Judgelight" by fripSide, while the ending theme music is "Real Force" by Elisa.

 Marketing

 In August 2009, the official website of A Certain Scientific Railgun was launched, and a promotional video for the series was released.
 Satō, Arai, Toyosaki, and Itō attended a stage event at Dengeki Character Festival 2009 in October to promote the series.

 Release

 Broadcast

-A Certain Scientific Railgun began airing in Japan on Tokyo MX on October 2, 2009, on Teletama, Chiba TV, MBS, and tvk on October 3, on AT-X on October 5, and on CBC on October 7.
+A Certain Scientific Railgun began airing in Japan on Tokyo MX on October 3, 2009, on TVS, CTC, MBS, and tvk on October 4, on AT-X on October 5, and on CBC on October 8.
 The season was also broadcast on Funimation Channel in the United States in 2013.